 Each year the number of applicants to health profession schools far exceeds the number of available places.
 Students should meet with Career Services and the various campus advising resources available to students to explore alternative plans should they not be accepted.

 The University of Missouri-St. Louis offers a four-year graduate program of study leading to the Doctor of Optometry degree; this professional degree is administered by the College of Optometry.
 It is one of only 20 schools or colleges of optometry in the United States and the only one in the state of Missouri.
 This program, as a result, makes UMSL an ideal institution for Pre-Optometry education.
 Various programs are available for Pre-Optometry students as noted below.

 Students may pursue a traditional 4 + 4 program, which is a bachelor’s degree followed by the four-year graduate optometry program.
 In this case, students may pursue any bachelor’s degree, as long as the pre-optometry requirements are met.

 Alternatively, the College of Arts & Sciences sponsors a 3+4 program in which the undergraduate degree is granted when the student satisfactorily completes the first semester of the professional program and has met all of the conditions for the specific undergraduate degree for which the student has applied.
 The program is intended for students who enter as Freshman.

-Students interested in this program must apply with the campus pre-health advisor and maintain a G.P.A. of 3.2.
+Students interested in this program must apply to the College of Optometry and maintain a G.P.A. of 3.2.
 Some summer classes may be expected, and the student should be prepared to take the OAT by the end of their sophomore year.

 For more information on admission requirements for the College of Optometry, please refer to the Optometry section of this Bulletin.